-In connection with the Wells Fargo facility, the Company concurrently entered into (i) a Purchase and Sale Agreement with Funding, pursuant to which the Company will sell to Funding certain loan assets it has originated or acquired, or will originate or acquire and (ii) a Pledge Agreement with Wells Fargo, pursuant to which the Company pledged all of its equity interests in Funding as security for the payment of Funding's obligations under the Wells Agreement and other documents entered into in connection with the Wells Fargo facility.
+In connection with the Wells Fargo facility, the Company concurrently entered into (i) a Purchase and Sale Agreement with Funding, pursuant to which the Company has sold and will continue to sell to Funding certain loan assets it has originated or acquired, or will originate or acquire and (ii) a Pledge Agreement with Wells Fargo, pursuant to which the Company pledged all of its equity interests in Funding as security for the payment of Funding's obligations under the Wells Agreement and other documents entered into in connection with the Wells Fargo facility.
 Funding was formed for the sole purpose of entering into the Wells Fargo facility and has no other operations.

-The Wells Agreement and related agreements governing the Wells Fargo facility required both Funding and the Company to, among other things (i) make representations and warranties regarding the collateral as well as each of their businesses, (ii) agree to certain indemnification obligations, and (iii) comply with various covenants, servicing procedures, limitations on acquiring and disposing of assets, reporting requirements and other customary requirements for similar credit facilities.
+The Wells Agreement and related agreements governing the Wells Fargo facility required both Funding and the Company to, among other things (i) make representations and warranties regarding the collateral as well as each of their businesses, (ii) agree to certain indemnification obligations, and (iii) comply with various covenants, servicing procedures, limitations on acquiring and disposing of assets, reporting requirements and other customary requirements for similar credit facilities, including a prepayment penalty in certain cases.
 The Wells Fargo facility agreements also include usual and customary default provisions such as the failure to make timely payments under the facility, a change in control of Funding, and the failure by Funding or the Company to materially perform under the Wells Agreement and related agreements governing the facility, which, if not complied with, could accelerate repayment under the facility, thereby materially and adversely affecting the Company's liquidity, financial condition and results of operations.
 The Company is currently in compliance with all financial covenants under the Wells Fargo facility.

 The Wells Fargo facility is secured by all of the assets of Funding, and all of the Company's equity interest in Funding.
 The Company uses the Wells Fargo facility to fund a portion of its loan origination activities and for general corporate purposes.
 Each loan origination under the facility is subject to the satisfaction of certain conditions.
 The Company cannot be assured that Funding will be able to borrow funds under the Wells Fargo facility at any particular time or at all.
-As of September 30, 2012, the Company had \$60.3 million of borrowings outstanding under the Wells Fargo facility, which had a fair value of \$60.3 million.
-The Company's borrowings under the Wells Fargo facility bore interest at a weighted average interest rate of 3.107% for the year ended September 30, 2012.
-For the years ended September 30, 2012, 2011 and 2010, the Company recorded interest expense of \$2.8 million, \$2.4 million and \$1.1 million, respectively, related to the Wells Fargo facility.
+As of September 30, 2013, the Company had \$20.0 million of borrowings outstanding under the Wells Fargo facility, which had a fair value of \$20.0 million.
+The Company's borrowings under the Wells Fargo facility bore interest at a weighted average interest rate of 2.917% for the year ended September 30, 2013.
+For the years ended September 30, 2013, 2012 and 2011, the Company recorded interest expense of \$3.1 million, \$2.8 million, and \$2.4 million, respectively, related to the Wells Fargo facility.